Building Tests6 min read

 The first sync after a connection is established pulls events from the last seven days.
 Subsequent syncs use an overlapping one-hour window so late-arriving events get caught.
 GA4 can take 24–48 hours to fully attribute and surface some events, so conversion counts may inch up for a couple of days after a test technically completes.

-The Otter A/B side stores per-sync metadata — start time, event count, conversions recorded, error message if any, duration in milliseconds.
+The Otter side stores per-sync metadata — start time, event count, conversions recorded, error message if any, duration in milliseconds.
 You can see the latest sync status under Project Settings → Integrations → GA4.

 Connection states